 - Titus 3:3-8 (salvation)

 - Colossians 1:15-20 (character of Christ)

 Wondering where to start?
 I use a few different strategies for picking the next Bible verse to memorize.
 If there is something I’m struggling with or something that would help in a particular season of life, I pick that first.

 If not, I look for passages that I’ve already partially memorized.
 For example, many people know Proverbs 3:5-6 or John 3:16.
-You can start by learning the verses around it.
+You can start by learning the verses around those.
 It’s always nice to have a head start.

 If you are still stuck after that, focus on God’s character.
 After all, it’s our knowledge of God’s character that makes it possible for us to trust Him with life’s struggles.
 The more we know Him, the more we trust His goodness and faithfulness.

 Free Printable Verses to Memorize

 We’ve made it simple for you to keep up with these 27 Bible verses as you memorize with your family!
 Click below to GET the free printable!